MeghaSudhakaranNair/Chatbot-Replit/replit.md

 ### Data Storage

-**Development Storage**: In-memory storage implementation (`MemStorage`) using Maps and Arrays for rapid prototyping and testing without database dependencies.
+**Current Storage**: PostgreSQL database using Drizzle ORM with Neon serverless driver (`DbStorage`).
+The application uses persistent database storage for all messages, ensuring conversation history survives across sessions and page refreshes.

 **Schema Design**:
-- Users table with ID, username, and password fields
+- Users table with ID, username, and password fields (authentication not currently implemented)
 - Messages table with ID, text content, user/AI flag, and timestamp
 - UUID generation for unique identifiers

-**Database Integration**: Drizzle ORM configured for PostgreSQL with Neon serverless driver, though currently using in-memory storage.
-The schema is defined and ready for database migration when needed.
+**Database Configuration**:
+- Neon serverless PostgreSQL via `@neondatabase/serverless` driver
+- WebSocket support configured using `ws` package for Node.js compatibility
+- Connection configured through `DATABASE_URL` environment variable
+- Drizzle ORM for type-safe database queries and migrations
+- Error handling and logging for all database operations

 **Session Management**: PostgreSQL session store (`connect-pg-simple`) configured for production-ready session persistence.

-**Rationale**: In-memory storage allows for quick development and testing without database setup overhead.
-The application is architected to easily swap to PostgreSQL persistence by replacing the storage implementation while maintaining the same interface.
+**Migration Notes**: The application previously used in-memory storage (`MemStorage`) but has been migrated to PostgreSQL for persistent data storage.
+The in-memory implementation remains available in the codebase for reference but is no longer used.

 ### External Dependencies